Saturday, July 12, 2014

 A young mom and dad recall the events immediately following the birth of their second child.
 At the time, the couple already had a three-year-old son.
 As soon as the newborn was brought home from the hospital, the three-year-old son asked to hold the smaller child.
 But when the infant was put into his arms, the boy would ask that he be left ALONE with the baby.
 Understandably, the parents were unsettled and didn't think this was a good idea.

-"Tell me what God is like, cause I'm starting to forget."
+"Tell me what God is like, 'cause I'm starting to forget."